Losing Distance with Irons? Here’s What You Need to Know to Fix It

 Perfect the Setup

-Hit golf shots from each position and see how it changes the flight and total distance of each shot.
+- Hit and Observe: Hit a few shots from each ball position and record how flight and distance change.

 Swing with Extra Weight